btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 ## Introduction

-After reading the scientific literature and thinking the first principles, I've built a routine that I believe (as far as the evidence goes) maximises hypertrophy but also happens to be very easy and painless.
+After reading the scientific literature and thinking through first principles, I've been thinking about a training method that I believe (as far as the evidence goes) maximises hypertrophy but also happens to be very easy and painless.
 This training method deviates from most programs in two (three) main ways: